hasteinmetz/hasteinmetz.github.io/docs/about.md

   </div>
   <div class="column2">
   <p class="main">
-    I'm researcher and a writer based in Chicago.
-Although I didn't grow up in Chicago, I feel very closely connected to the city; my grandparents first met each other in Hyde Park.
+    I'm writer and researcher who loves to scour Wikipedia for fun facts.
+Otherwise, you can find me in the park doing my best to get myself into shape or trying to teach myself to program.
     <br><br>
-    I love to scour Wikipedia for fun facts, try to get myself back into shape, and talk about philosophy or religion with friends.
+    I've always been academically-minded, and so I think it makes sense to give a brief overview of my academic history.
     <br><br>
-    I've always been academically-minded, and so I believe that any bio would be incomplete without a brief foray into my academic history.
+    I decided to major in linguistics after stumbling into the introductory class during my first year of college.
+I was really drawn to the fact that <i>everyone</i> used language, and I thought it was a really great framework for me to come to learn about diverse ways people on our planet live, behave, and think.
     <br><br>
-    I started out in college as a religious studies major, but decided to major in linguistics after stumbling into the introductory class during my first year of college.
-I was really drawn to the fact that <i>everyone</i> used language, and I thought it was a really great framework for me to come to understand the world.
+    I became more interested in using experimental methods to understand how language worked and how language can impact others.
+So, until August 2020, I worked as a research assistant at the University of Chicago's
+    Department of Psychology where I was involved in projects on the psychology of civic virtue, the social effects of metaphorical language, and how meaning is conveyed through paralinguistic (e.g., pitch) cues.
     <br><br>
-    Later on, I became more interested in using experiments to understand how language worked.
-    So, until recently, I worked as a research assistant at the University of Chicago's Department of Psychology where I was involved with project on the psychology of civic virtue, the social effects of metaphorical language, and how meaning is conveyed through paralinguistic (e.g., pitch) gestures.
-    <br><br>
-    My current interests have begun to move towards sociology and social psychology.
-    I'm fascinated by the ways in which the ways individuals understand the world are shaped by their communities and societies.
-    I'm particularly interested in how different aspects of our identity inform our political decisions.
-    I can't wait to see where these new interests take me.
-    <br><br>
     You can check out my academic CV (last updated Feb.
 2021) by clicking <a href="/academics/cv.html">here</a>.
+    Aside from my research interests in language, I love to learn about research on the ways societies and communities can shape the way individuals understand the world.
     </p>
 </div>